radgrad/docusaurus2/docs/users/demo/explorers.md

   * A short text defining what an algorithm is.
   * A short YouTube video describing algorithms.
   * Career Goals, Courses, and Opportunities related to algorithms.
 Each of those tiles are clickable and will take you to a page describing them.
 If the tile is colored green, then that Career Goal, Course, or Opportunity is in this student's profile.
 Otherwise it is colored grey to indicate it is not.
   * (Visible) Students.
 To maintain FERPA-compliance, students must opt-in to sharing information about their Interests within the system.
-In this case, three students (including Dora) have opted-in.
+In this case, a number of students (including all the Doras) have opted-in.
   * (Related) Faculty.
 Faculty that have listed algorithms as a specialty area are indicated here.

 ## Exploring Career Goals